D0miH/does-clip-know-my-face/README.md

 ### Downloading Pre-Trained CLIP Models

-Before running the notebooks of the CC3M experiments you first have to download the pretrained models `checkpoints.zip` from the [GitHub release page](https://github.com/D0miH/clipping_privacy/releases) and extract it to `cc3m_experiments/`.
+Before running the notebooks of the CC3M experiments you first have to download the pretrained models from the [GitHub release page](https://github.com/D0miH/clipping_privacy/releases) and extract them to `cc3m_experiments/checkpoints`.
+Don't forget to unzip the ResNet-50x4 model files after moving them in the checkpoints folder.

 ### Download the ResNet-50 trained on FaceScrub